 I’m Laura Davis and I want to welcome you to the Roadmap blog.
 I’m very happy with the way this online community is developing.
 And I’m so glad you want to be a part of it.

 Each Tuesday morning, for the past several years, I have sent out a new provocative, inspiring quote and a corresponding writing prompt, and then invited readers to post their responses to the prompt online.
 And our community of writers who are responding has continued to grow.

 I’ve created some guidelines to help you learn about our community and get started with your first post.

 Please take a few minutes to read them so we’ll all “be on the same page.”

 In the upper right corner of every new Roadmap post, look for the small white letters that show the number of comments that have been made so far.
-Click on the words COMMENTS (in white).
+Click on the white “Continue Reading” link.
 That will take you to the active screen where you can post your responses to this week’s prompt.
 (Note: To get to this week’s Roadmap prompt from this FAQ page, click on the “home” button in the bar at the top of the page)